-- 1. implantable lenses used only to correct a refractive error (such as Intacs corneal implants); - 2. purchase cost and associated fitting charges for eyeglasses or contact lenses; - 3. purchase cost and associated fitting and testing charges for hearing aids, Bone Anchor Hearing Aids (BAHA) and all other hearing assistive devices; - 4. internal and external cochlear devices and systems and related surgery for placement; and - 5. surgery and other related treatment that is intended to correct nearsightedness, farsightedness, presbyopia and astigmatism including, but not limited to, procedures such as laser and other refractive eye surgery and radial keratotomy.
+- 1. implantable lenses used only to correct a refractive error (such as Intacs corneal implants); - 2. purchase cost and associated fitting charges for eyeglasses or contact lenses; - 3. bone anchored hearing aids except when either of the following applies: - for Covered Persons with craniofacial anomalies whose abnormal or absent ear canals preclude the use of a wearable hearing aid; or - for Covered Persons with hearing loss of sufficient severity that it would not be adequately remedied by a wearable hearing aid.

+The Plan will not pay for more than one bone anchored hearing aid per Covered Person who meets the above coverage criteria during the entire period of time the Covered Person is enrolled in this Plan.
+In addition, repairs and/or replacement for a bone anchored hearing aid for Covered Persons who meet the above coverage are not covered, other than for malfunctions.

+4. surgery and other related treatment that is intended to correct nearsightedness, farsightedness, presbyopia and astigmatism including, but not limited to, procedures such as laser and other refractive eye surgery and radial keratotomy.